DarkCaster/Linux-Helper-Tools/BashLuaHelper/README.md

 You need an installed lua interpreter in your system.
 Tested with Lua v5.2.2

-TODO: usage description and examples
+TODO: usage description and examples. for now see example.sh source for usage example